fferegrino/codestyler/readme.md

 ## Features

-- 🎨 Beautiful syntax highlighting for Python code
+- 🎨 Beautiful syntax highlighting for Python code with multiple themes
+- 🎭 8 different color themes to choose from (dark and light options)
 - 📋 One-click copy with colors preserved
-- 💾 Works offline (uses CDN but can be saved locally)
+- 💾 Remembers your preferred theme
 - 🎯 Simple and intuitive interface
 - ✨ Modern, responsive design